Beverley Airshow 2026

 Runway 08/26 will be closed and used for visitor car parking, visitor aircraft parking and will have the public crossing it.

-Animal hazards such as birds exist and moderate turbulence can be expected on the southern half of 16/34 due to the tree line on the western side.
+Animal hazards such as birds exist and moderate turbulence can be expected on the southern half of 16/34 due to the tree line on the western side (especially for landings on 34 with a westerly).

 Windsocks are located to the north east of the intersecting runways.